 This charge covers suppliers’ risk management costs and is charged on a per kilowatt hour basis.

 For more information on gas transportation charges, you'll find a range of FAQs and insights at our blog here.

 The metering and management charge on your business gas bill can be broken down into four smaller charges.

+The broker tends to set this in agreement with the energy supplier, who can allow brokers to set very high levels of commission.
 This is usually charged on a per-unit basis, but sometimes standing charges will be used when dealing with SMEs.